Discover the best brushes for oil painting in this guide: our top recommended brush fibres, shapes and brands compatible with the medium.

 Check out Da Vinci rigger brushes, made from sable, their ability to hold colour is really unmatchable.

-Rectangular shaped bristles can hold a lot of paint and can be used to create big washes.
+Rectangular shaped bristles can hold a lot of paint.
+Use them to create large washes.
 They are especially useful for blocking in large areas of colour in the initial stages of your painting.

-This brush by Escoda has an extra long handle, is made with natural stiff Chungking hog hair and has an incredible springiness to it.
+This brush by Escoda has an extra long handle.
+It’ features natural stiff Chungking hog hair, so it has an incredible springiness to it.

 The Raphael Paris brush is made from interlocking double boiled hair, making it straight, soft but dense.
-It’s a versatile brush that’s very reasonably priced.
+It is a reasonably priced versatile brush.

 This is a very versatile brush, they come in both sable and bristle varieties.
 They are similar to bright brushes, but they have rounded edges, which make them perfect for blending colours.
 I use a range of different sized filbert brushes for blending subtle gradients in small areas of the painting.

-The Winsor and Newton Monarch filbert brush is a little stiffer than natural hair making it well suited to fine detail work as well as creating colour blends in your work.
+The Winsor and Newton Monarch filbert brush is a little stiffer than natural hair.
+This makes it well suited to fine detail work as well as creating colour blends in your work.

-Like wash brushes, mop brushes are ideal for painting backgrounds and skies, and they can also be used to create large washes on the canvas.
-They are often round and large in shape, which makes them ideal for blending colours together—think of blending fluffy wisps of cirrus clouds dotted across the sky.
+Like wash brushes, mop brushes are ideal for painting backgrounds and skies.
+They can also also be used to create large washes on the canvas.
+These brushes are often round and large in shape.
+This makes them ideal for blending colours together—think of blending fluffy wisps of cirrus clouds dotted across the sky.

 The bristles are soft and absorbent—they soak up a lot of paint.
 They are softer than wash brushes, commonly made with goat hair and are round in shape.